pskopnik/Git-Deployment-Handler/README.md

     Port = 27017
     Database = git-commits
     Collection = commits

+    # The databasefile has to be writable for all users git-dh is executed as
+    [Database]
+    Engine = sqlite
+    DatabaseFile = /var/lib/gitolite/data.sqlite
+    Table = commits

 The `Git` section can contain default values for all branch sections in the config file.